 Observe that if we use (\ref{Eq4.26}) we can simplify equation (\ref{Eq4.27}) by removing the derivatives on the right hand side.
 Doing this we get the system

-The first thing that should come to mind when we see a system like (\ref{Eq4.28}) and (\ref{Eq4.29}) is that the count is wrong.
+The first thing that should come to mind when we see a system like (\ref{Eq4.28}) and (\ref{Eq4.29}), is that the count is wrong.
 There is one unknown function, $A_{0}$, and two equations.
-The system is \textit{overdetermined} and will get more so if we extend our calculations to higher order in $\varepsilon$.
-Under normal circumstances, overdetermined systems of equations have no solutions, which for our setting means that under normal circumstances the function $h(t_{0},t_{1},t_{2},..)$ does not exist!
+The system is \textit{overdetermined} and will get more so, if we extend our calculations to higher order in $\varepsilon$.
+Under normal circumstances, overdetermined systems of equations has no solutions, which for our setting means that under normal circumstances the function $h(t_{0},t_{1},t_{2},..)$ does not exist!
 This is what I meant when I said that we will not take the functions $h$ seriously as a multiple variable function.
-For systems of first order partial differential equations like (\ref{Eq4.28}), (\ref{Eq4.29}) there is a simple test we can use to decide if a solution actually exist.
+For systems of first order partial differential equations like (\ref{Eq4.28}), (\ref{Eq4.29}) there is a simple test we can use to decide if a solution actually does exist.
 This is the cross derivative test you know from elementary calculus.
 Taking $\partial_{t_{2}}$ of equation (\ref{Eq4.28}) and $\partial_{t_{1}}$ of equation (\ref{Eq4.29}) we get